jacobdenobel/brucezilany/README.md

 This repository provides a modern Python interface to the auditory periphery model developed by the Bruce, Zilany, and Carney labs.
 The model simulates spike train responses in auditory nerve fibers with detailed physiological realism.

 It is implemented in **C++ with `pybind11`**, offering performance and modularity.
-All dependencies on Matlab have been removed, making it fully standalone and suitable for Python-based environments (e.g., ML, neurophysiology toolkits).
+All dependencies on Matlab have been removed, making it fully standalone and suitable for Python-based environments.

 ---